 On Friday, July 20, 2018, during the 111th Annual Session of the National Primitive Baptist Convention, USA, in Miami, Florida, Elder Dr. Kenneth A. Duke was elected to lead the National Primitive Baptist Convention, USA as its 14th General President—upon the announcement of Elder Dr. Bernard C. Yates’ desire to step down after serving the national denomination for seven years.
 (Duke had previously served as the Vice President of the National Primitive Baptist Convention, USA from August 2011 to July 20, 2018.)

-Yates, the 13th President and the sixth leader from the State of Florida to serve as General President since its inception, is the Pastor of Zion Hope Primitive Baptist Church, Pensacola, Florida.
+The seventh leader from the State of Florida to serve as its General President since its inception, Elder Dr. Duke is the Senior Pastor/Teacher of the New Jerusalem Primitive Baptist Church, Miami, FL.

 ABOUT THE NATIONAL PRIMITIVE BAPTIST CONVENTION, USA

 Inspired by a desire for unity and Christian fellowship among Primitive Baptists in the United States of America, the National Primitive Baptist Convention, USA (representing Primitive Baptist churches of African heritage in 18 states) was organized on July 17, 1907 at St. Bartley Primitive Baptist Church, Huntsville, AL, as the Colored Primitive Baptists of America by Dr. Clarence Frances Sams of Key West, Florida and Elder George S. Crawford of DeLand, FL.
 Dr. Sams and Elder Crawford enlisted the support and cooperation of leading pastors and moderators of Florida, Alabama, and North Carolina.